-Complete the following passage using the prepositions en Lakshmi was (1) school, she practised music from nday (2) Friday.
-She involved herself (3) mar school orchestra.
-She was responsible (4) conducting my programmes.
-She was very popular (5) her coolmates, as she was kind, friendly and helpful.
-Choose the appropriate linker from within the brackets and complete the sentences. a) I could not complete my paper in the examination (because, but) I was slow in answering the questions. b) It started raining, (yet, so) we could not play. c) (As, If) I got up early, I managed to reach school on time. d) (Though/Whereas) he committed a mistake, he apologised (and/since) promised that he would not repeat it. e) This is (how/what) it must be done. f) The vendor saw the train moving slowly from the platform, (therefore/until) he got in. g) I was not well, (but/so) I did not attend the class.

-The Government of M.P has imposed a ban on the use of plastic.
-Effective implementation of this ban depends on public awareness and individual responsibility.
+Complete the following passage using prepositions

+When Lakshmi was (1) school, she practised music from Monday ((2) Friday .
+She in volv ed herself (3) the school orchestra.
+She w as re sponsible

+(4) conducting many programmes.
+She was very pular (5) her schoolmates, as she was kind, frie endly and helpful.
+Ch oose the appropriate linker from within the brackets and cor nplete the sentences. a) I could not complete my paper in the examination (because, but) I was slow in answering the questions. b) It started raining, (yet, so) we could not play. c) (As, If) I got up early, I managed to reach school on time. d) (Though/Whereas) he committed a mistake, he apologised (and/since) promised that he would not repeat it. e) This is (how/what) it must be done. f) The vendor saw the train moving slowly from the platform, (therefore/until) he got in. g) I was not well, (but/so) I did not attend the class.
+W 1 riting Skill The Government of M.P has imposed a ban on the use of plastic.
+Effective implementation of this ban depends on plastic.
+Effective implementation of this ban deper public awareness and individual responsibility.

-Write an article of 150 words for your school magazine to create an awareness about the dangers posed by indiscriminate use of plastic.
+Write an article of 150 words for your school magazine create awareness about the dangers posed by indiscriminate use of plastic.
 Expand the ideas given below as notes.